 They have won the European Cup or Champions League on 13 occasions.

-Ahead of the final in Porto, we have provided detail on who the Champions League all-time top scorer is and the other most prolific players in history below.
+On this page, we have provided detail on who the Champions League all-time top scorer is and listed key statistics on the other most prolific players in history.

 Who is the top Champions League scorer of all time?

 UCL all-time top scorers (excluding qualifying)

 |Alfredo Di Stefano